Emerging Educators

 - Melanie Brown, Certification Administrator – melanie.brown@bcsdk12.net

-- When you enroll in an approved EPP: https://forms.office.com/r/SnX4BbkTfC
+- When you enroll in an approved EPP, complete the following form: https://forms.office.com/r/SnX4BbkTfC

-- When you graduate or earn certification: https://forms.office.com/r/5iSpUfsbWf
+- When you graduate or earn certification complete the following form: https://forms.office.com/r/5iSpUfsbWf

 - If you unenroll for any reason, notify Director of Talent Management, Certification Administrator, and your principal in writing, via email, immediately.